Biden calls for African Union permanent seat in G20; plans to visit sub-Saharan Africa

 The announcement comes after Biden's meeting with the leaders of African nations facing upcoming elections.
 The US president vowed to provide over $165 million to support elections and good governance in Africa

-United States President Joe Biden said on Thursday (December 15) that he has planned to visit sub-Saharan Africa, what will be the first trip by a US president since 2015.
+United States President Joe Biden said on Thursday (December 15) that he plans to visit sub-Saharan Africa, in what would be the first trip by a US president to the region since 2015.

 Biden also called for an African Union permanent seat in G20 (Group of 20).
 The continent's only member in the bloc is South Africa.
 The US officials have also said that they have been in touch with India to discuss the inclusion African Union.
 India is the G20 host for 2023.